-- (1) A student is entitled to request an explanation for the grade awarded, by the deadlines stipulated in the Act relating to Universities and University Colleges Section 5-3. - (2) The explanation must be given in writing for written work.
+- (1) A student is entitled to request an explanation for the grade awarded, by the deadlines stipulated in section 5.3 of the Act relating to universities and university colleges. - (2) The explanation must be given in writing for written work.
 The examiner can choose to give the explanation orally or in writing for oral examinations.